pingayush/QuantCom/README.md

 A webserver with php and an SQL server is needed to run PostQ.

-1. Download the code from [here](https://github.com/markszabo/PostQ/archive/master.zip) (or clone the git repository).
+1. Download the code or clone the git repository.
 2. Fill in `sqlconfig.php_example` with the database properties.
 3. Rename `sqlconfig.php_example` to `sqlconfig.php`.
 4. Open `/install.php` in browser.
 This will create the necessary database tables.